UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 sort of like my Dad’s attitude about life, which was: I told them really clearly that graduate school was a five-days-a-week, eight-hours-a-day job, and I was going to go have fun on the weekends.
-I was going to go ride motorcycles, I was going to paddle kayaks, I was going to do all the other stuff that I do.
+I was going to go ride motorcycles, I was going to ](@eskiqvkbbxa ^ardilojhj)paddle kayaks, I was going to do all the other stuff that I do.
 I had a relationship, I had a life.
 And who knows—you could get run over by a truck, why should I wreck my life to get a Ph.D.?
 The idea that you have to turn yourself into some sort of graduate student all the time is, I think, very foolish.
-I think it’s foolish of departments and it’s foolish of students.
+I think it’s[ foolish of departments and it’s foolish of students.
 Unfortunately, they get stuck in a position where they don’t have a choice.